xianghuiluo/TechnicalNotes/articles/tensorflow.md

 > cuDNN SDK 8.1.0.

 ## NVIDIA Driver
 The first step is to install the NVIDIA driver.
 On more recently Ubuntu version, this is easy.
+Simply open "Software & Updates", navigate to the "Additional Drivers" tab and choose the latest NVIDIA driver as shown below.